DJUlichney/Number-Sorters/README.md

-Here are some details on the different files in this repository:
+Here are the functions of each file in this repository:

 Sorter.java - Establishes the sorter interface, which is used by all three sorting programs.